This event will begin by introducing the Understanding Welsh Places (UWP) website and will then provide an interactive, hands-on workshop.

 3. How people move between places, such as commuting and migration patterns.

-As part of this event you will be shown how you can use the data about your local area to help you better understand where you live.
+As part of this event, you and other attendees will be shown how you can use the data about your local area to help you better understand where you live.

 This workshop will also show you how to use the website’s comparison tool and place classifications to identify similarities and differences between places.
 Comparing places may give you ideas for your place, or offer opportunities for collaboration and sharing of successful strategies with stakeholders in places similar to your own.

-This event will focus specifically on Cardiff and South Wales.
-We are running a separate event focusing on Bangor and North Wales.
+This event will focus specifically on Bangor and North Wales.
+We are running a separate event focusing on Cardiff and South Wales .